 The babies hatch out surprisingly large and are easy to raise up.”

 Listen to Jurgen introduce us to Trioceros johnstoni

 Cage Type and Size

 The minimum cage size for both males and females that allows the creation of a suitable environment is 2’ x 2’ x 4’ tall, but males, especially, get to a size where a wider cage would be appreciated.
-Since they are comfortable in the 70s F , which matches our home comfort levels, a screen cage is often a good choice for cage type, but to produce the high nighttime humidity a hybrid cage with three solid sides is more effective.
+Their desire for higher humidities than are found in human homes suggest a hybrid cage with solid sides be considered.

 House males and females separately.

 Johnston’s Chameleons are housed in the Forest Edge style cage interior.
 A forest edge cage provides the open basking area and the densely leafy area where they can retreat, hide, and feel safe.
 This retreat area is critical for their well being.
 Notice in the cage shown here that there are distinct open and leafy areas.
 This is what a Forest Edge cage will look like.
 The most overlooked aspect of a chameleon cage is the visual retreat where the chameleon can hide away when they desire privacy.
 This is critical for creating an effective chameleon environment.

 The Johnston’s Chameleon comes from high altitude equatorial mountains .
 This means that the seasonal fluctuations are between wet and dry seasons rather than hot and cold summer/winter.
 Thus the annual temperatures that the Johnston’s Chameleon encounters are in the mid 70s during the day down to low 50s at night.
 Care must be taken to not expose them to temperatures in the high 80s or 90s as they will experience heat stress.
 While it seems they are less dependent on deep nighttime drops like Jackson’s Chameleons, drop them as close to the 60s and 50s as possible.